Cold Game

-Called Game (コールドゲーム, Kōrudo Gēmu) is a Japanese manga series written and illustrated by Kaneyoshi Izumi.
+Cold Game (コールドゲーム, Kōrudo Gēmu), also known as Called Game, is a Japanese manga series written and illustrated by Kaneyoshi Izumi.
 It has been serialized in Shogakukan's shōjo manga magazine Betsucomi since July 2017.

 Publication

-Written and illustrated by Kaneyoshi Izumi, Called Game started in Shogakukan's shōjo manga magazine Betsucomi on July 13, 2017.
+Written and illustrated by Kaneyoshi Izumi, Cold Game started in Shogakukan's shōjo manga magazine Betsucomi on July 13, 2017.
 Shogakukan has collected its chapters into individual tankōbon volumes.
 The first volume was released on February 9, 2018.
-As of August 8, 2025, ten volumes have been released.
+As of April 10, 2026, eleven volumes have been released.

-The manga has been licensed in France by Kazé, and in Indonesia by Elex Media Komputindo.